MATT-Diff: Multimodal Active Target Tracking by Diffusion Policy: EVALUATION

 \subsection{Per-Episode Results}

-We analyze per-episode temporal profiles to understand how each policy reacts as the target estimates become highly uncertain after the first detection.
-Fig.~\ref{fig:time-metrics} shows the temporal evolution of entropy and cumulative detected time steps for the same episode used in the trajectory visualization in Fig.~\ref{fig:trajectories}.
-Although this particular episode was not the one with the best performance, it was chosen for its clear illustration of the distinct behavior phases of our MATT-Diff policy.
-Specifically, the entropy curve of MATT-Diff (green) exhibits three characteristic phases: (1) an initial \emph{tracking} phase with low uncertainty immediately after detection, (2) a \emph{re-acquisition} phase, where entropy peaks rise moderately as the agent loses and then rediscovers the target, and (3) a gradual transition to \emph{exploration}, indicated by low and stable entropy values as the agent searches for unseen regions.
-In contrast, the frontier-based expert (blue) continually expands its exploration frontier, showing no explicit tracking or re-acquisition behavior, and thus exhibits few reductions in entropy over time, while the time-based expert (purple) focuses on a fixed tracking duration after detection and fails to re-acquire the target once it is lost.
-These temporal dynamics highlight that MATT-Diff performs dynamic switching among tracking, re-acquisition, and exploration, demonstrating the intended multi-modal behavior of the diffusion policy.
+We analyze the temporal behavior and performance metrics for MATT-Diff and the expert planners.
+Fig.~\ref{fig:time-metrics} and Fig.~\ref{fig:trajectories_map2} show the temporal evolution of NLL and the corresponding trajectory visualizations for MATT-Diff, the frontier-based expert, and the time-based expert within a single episode.
+Although this specific episode does not represent the peak performance, it was selected for its clear illustration of the distinct behavioral phases inherent in our MATT-Diff policy.
+Specifically, the NLL curve of MATT-Diff (green) in Fig.~\ref{fig:time-metrics} exhibits six characteristic phases: (1) an initial \emph{exploration} phase, where after an early detection, the NLL rises as the agent prioritizes exploring the frontier space rather than immediate tracking, showing a trend similar to the frontier-based planner (timesteps 0--75); (2) a \emph{tracking} phase, where the NLL drops sharply upon target traking and remains low (timesteps 75--100); (3) a renewed \emph{exploration} phase, marked by a steady, monotonic increase in NLL as the agent temporarily search other regions (timesteps 100--375); (4) a combined \emph{tracking and re-acquisition} phase, where the NLL fluctuates rapidly as the agent iteratively loses and rediscovers the target (timesteps 375--500); (5) a transition back to \emph{exploration}, indicated by a gradual increase in NLL as the agent diverges to search frontier spaces (timesteps 500--750); (6) a final \emph{reacqisition} phase, where the NLL fluctuates repeatedly as the agent successfully re-acquires the target through active searching (timesteps 750--1000).
+In contrast, the frontier-based expert (blue) continually expands its exploration frontier, demonstrating no explicit tracking or re-acquisition behavior, as evidenced by the brief drops in its curve.
+Meanwhile, the time-based expert (red) focuses heavily on a fixed tracking duration after detection, resulting in the highest minimum NLL among the three planners, while still maintaining a certain low level.